MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Remarks

-The function is not available if _UNICODE is defined.
+The function isn't available if `_UNICODE` is defined.

 ### Example